luochenghai2024-netizen/Amlogic-S905L3A-Android15-Device/README.md

 - Storage: 8GB eMMC
 - Super partition size: 2GB
 - Cache partition: Reduced from 1GB to 16MB via DTS modification
+- By compressing the cache partition by modifying the device tree file, the available space in the data partition increased to approximately 4.4 GB (on an 8GB eMMC device).
 ## Features
 - Standard Project Treble support
 - Display, Audio, Bluetooth working